Data protection issues must be adequately covered in any SaaS agreement to protect both the SaaS supplier and the SaaS customer.

 If data is to be transferred outside of the EEA the specific consent of the data subject concerned must be obtained before the transfer takes place OR the transfer is permitted if the non-EEA country to which the data is being transferred has equivalent adequate data protection legislation.

-The European Economic Area means the 27 EU member states plus Norway, Iceland and Liechtenstein.
-Currently only Andorra, Argentina, Canada, Faeroe Islands, Israel, Isle of Man, Japan, Jersey, Switzerland, New Zealand and Uruguay are recognised as countries having adequate protection.
+The European Economic Area means the 28 EU member states plus Norway, Iceland and Liechtenstein.
+Currently only Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan are recognised as countries having adequate protection.
 In addition companies registered under the EU-US Privacy Shield in the USA are also recognised.

 Any transfer of data to any other country or without the data subject’s consent will be illegal.